+Bloom's Category Continuo ous Assessme Terminal Examination

-Bloom's Category Test 1 Test 2 Test 3/End- semester examination
+Bloom's Category 1 2 3 Terriiriai Examination

-1 Remember 0 0 0
+Remember 0 0 0 0

-2 Understand 50 40 30
+Understand 50 40 30 30

-3 Apply 40 40 40
+Apply 40 40 40 40

-4 Analyze 10 20 30
+Analyse 10 20 30 30

-5 Evaluate 0 0 0
+Evaluate 0 0 0 0

-6 Create 0 0 0
+Create 0 0 0 0

 - 1. How is hidden terminal problem alleviated at the MAC layer? - 2.
 How is loop-free property ensured in on-demand routing protocols? - 3.
 Identify and elaborate some of the important issues in pricing for multi hop wireless communication. - 4.
 Why is power management important for ad hoc wireless networks? - 5.
-What role does the routing protocol play in the provisioning of QoS guarantees for ad hoc wireless networks? - 6.
-Identify the advantages and limitations of routing protocol that uses GPS information for an ad hoc wireless network for search and rescue operations.
+What role does the routing protocol play in the provisioning of QoS guarantees for ad hoc wireless networks?

-- 1. Give application scenarios where contention-based, reservation-based and packet scheduling-based MAC protocols can be used. - 2.
+- 1. Identify the advantages and limitations of routing protocol that uses GPS information for an ad hoc wireless network for search and rescue operations. - 2.
+Give application scenarios where contention-based, reservation-based and packet scheduling-based MAC protocols can be used. - 3.
 Calculate the probability of data packet collision in the MACA protocol.
-Assume that T_c is the control packet transmission and propagation delay, T_w is the optimal maximum back-off time, β is the percentage of ready nodes, and R is the transmission range of each node. - 3.
-For the given topology, find the zone link state packets for the various zones marked. - 4.
+Assume that $T_c$ is the control packet transmission and propagation delay, $T_w$ is the optimal maximum back-off time, $\beta$ is the percentage of ready nodes, and R is the transmission range of each node. - 4.
+For the given topology, find the zone link state packets for the various zones marked. - 5.
 Assume that the current size of the congestion window is 48 KB, the TCP sender experiences a time out.
 What will be the congestion window size if the next three transmission bursts are successful?
 Assume that MSS is 1 KB.
-Consider TCP Tahoe and TCP Reno. - 5.
-Find out the probability of a path break for an eight-hop path, given that the probability of a link break is .2. - 6.
+Consider TCP Tahoe and TCP Reno.

+- 1. Find out the probability of a path break for an eight-hop path, given that the probability of a link break is .2. - 2.
 Consider the third iteration of LEACH protocol.
-If the desired number of nodes per cluster is ten, what is the threshold calculated for a node during its random number generation?

-- 1. In FPRP, can a situation occur where a requesting node is not able to detect collisions that have occurred in the reservation request phase?
-If so, suggest simple modifications to solve the problem. - 2.
-Analyze the effect of the carrier sensing zone of a transmission on the performance of a MAC protocol. - 3.
+If the desired number of nodes per cluster is ten, what is the threshold calculated for a node during its random number generation? - 3.
+In FPRP, can a situation occur where a requesting node is not able to detect collisions that have occurred in the reservation request phase?
+If so, suggest simple modifications to solve the problem. - 4.
+Analyze the effect of the carrier sensing zone of a transmission on the performance of a MAC protocol.

+- 1. Channel quality estimation can be done both at the sender and receiver.
+Which is more advantageous?
+Why? - 2.
+In the CGSR protocol, the resources of the node chosen as the cluster-head get drained very quickly, more rapidly than the other nodes in the cluster.
+How can this problem be overcome?

+- 1. During a research discussion, one of your colleagues suggested an extension of split-TCP where every intermediate node acts as proxy node.
+What would be the implications of such a protocol? - 2.
 Determine the back-off calculation mechanism used in DWOP.
 Is it guaranteed to be accurate at all times?
-If not, explain why? - 4.
-Channel quality estimation can be done both at the sender and receiver.
-Which is more advantageous?
-Why? - 5.
-In the CGSR protocol, the resources of the node chosen as the cluster-head get drained very quickly, more rapidly than the other nodes in the cluster.
-How can this problem be overcome? - 6.
-During a research discussion, one of your colleagues suggested an extension of split-TCP where every intermediate node acts as proxy node.
-What would be the implications of such a protocol?
+If not, explain why?